ChandraPrakash-Bathula/PCA-in-3D/README.md

 # PCA-in-3D
-3D visualizations of vector embeddings.
-Yo, mowa!
-Here’s a GitHub-ready README for your project—clean, professional, and spiced up just enough to grab attention.
-It’s tailored for your code with the two themes (dark cosmic and light blue) and formatted with Markdown for that sweet GitHub rendering.
-Check it:

----

-# 3D Word2Vec Embedding Visualization 🚀
+# 3D Word2Vec Embedding Visualization 🚀 : 3D visualizations of vector embeddings.

 Transform word embeddings into an **interactive 3D masterpiece**!
 This project takes the pretrained `word2vec-google-news-300` model, reduces its 300-dimensional vectors to 3D with PCA, and visualizes them using Plotly.
 Words like "king," "queen," "doctor," and "cat" dance in space with dynamic colors, direction vectors, and a semantic core—revealing the hidden structure of language in NLP.